R35007/Mock-Server/README.md

     "description": "", // Description about this Route.
     "delay": 2000, // in milliseconds
     "statusCode": 200, // in number between 100 to 600
+    "mockFirst": false, // If true, It sends the mock first else try to fetch first.
     "middlewareNames": ["_IterateResponse"], // list of middleware names to be called "middlewares": "", // Can give a list of express Middlewares If using in .js file "fetch": "./myFile.json", // this path will be relative to `config.root`